Raúl Zambrano

-Raúl Zambrano (Tampico, Tamaulipas, México, November 6, 1969) is a Mexican guitarist, mainly interested in Manuel M. Ponce's work for guitar, founder of The Manuel M Ponce Guitar Quartet (Cuarteto de Guitarras Manuel M Ponce) in 1994 and director of the group since 2002.
+Raúl Zambrano (born November 6, 1969) is a Mexican guitarist.
+He is mainly interested in Manuel M. Ponce's work for guitar, is founder of The Manuel M Ponce Guitar Quartet (Cuarteto de Guitarras Manuel M Ponce) in 1994 and director of the group since 2002.
 He collaborated in the creation of a new repertoire for guitar with musicians such as Juan Trigos, Hebert Vázquez, Horacio Uribe, Georgina Derbez, Emil Awad, Aurelio Tello and Julio César Oliva, who dedicated work to both him and his quartet.
-He created, jointly with Aurelio Tello and The College of Mexico's president, Javier Garciadiego Dantán, the Colmex Choir (Coro Colmex, which has been directed, since its first concert at the end of 2011, by Aurelio Tello, by Zaeth Ritter and Zambrano.
+He created, jointly with Aurelio Tello and El Colegio de México's president, Javier Garciadiego Dantán, the Colmex Choir (Coro Colmex, which has been directed, since its first concert at the end of 2011, by Aurelio Tello, by Zaeth Ritter and Zambrano.

-Biographical data
+Biography

-Zambrano studied guitar with Manuel López Ramos.
-He was the director (1997-2005) of the International Guitar Festival at the Gothic Chapel of The Hellenic Cultural Centre in Mexico City.
+Zambrano was born on November 6, 1969 in Tampico.
+He studied guitar with Manuel López Ramos.
+He was the director (1997–2005) of the International Guitar Festival at the Gothic Chapel of The Hellenic Cultural Centre in Mexico City.
 From 2000 to 2005 he produced, with Valeria Palomino and the National Autonomous University of Mexico, the recording of the full guitar works by Manuel M. Ponce (Obra para guitarra de Manuel M Ponce), where eleven prominent guitar players participated.
 In 2010 he studied, with Dirk Snellings and Capilla Flamenca, a program which establishes the relationship between French-Flemish polyphony and that of Hispanic America's chapels.